|Based in||British Virgin Islands|

 2. Strong encryption, great security features, and no leaks

-For encryption, ExpressVPN uses an AES 256-bit cipher with a 4096-bit RSA key and SHA-512 HMAC authentication.
+For encryption, ExpressVPN uses an AES-256 cipher with an RSA-4096 key and SHA-512 HMAC authentication.
 This is the highest level of encryption and is currently considered unbreakable, while also offering good performance.
 Additionally, ExpressVPN supports Perfect Forward Secrecy negotiated through a Diffie-Hellman key exchange.

 With “Automatic” enabled, ExpressVPN will select the best VPN protocol based on your network settings.
 For the vast majority of cases, this will be the OpenVPN UDP protocol, which offers the best combination of speed and security.
 If you are experiencing connection problems on your network, OpenVPN TCP may be a better option (but not as fast as UDP).
 The IKEv2 protocol is also secure and fast.

 ExpressVPN Network Lock (kill switch)

 ExpressVPN refers to the kill switch as the Network Lock.
 The Network Lock feature will keep your data secure by blocking all traffic if the VPN connection drops.
 This ensures every data packet remains encrypted and secure, with your real IP address being protected at all times.

 The Network Lock feature is currently available in the following apps: